jliottard/music-list-player/README.md

 A python script that downloads and plays musics from a music list text file.
 ## Features
 ### To do
+- [ ] Add a command in Usage to create a Python virtual environment
 - [ ] Switch playlist profiles on the fly (playlist file as input)
 - [ ] Add some tests
 - [ ] Import the songs in background to play early the first song while it finishes downloading the rest